jenkinsci/build-flow-plugin/README.md

         build( "send_twitter_notification" )
     }

-The flow will not take care of the triggered build status if it's better than the configured result.
+The flow will not pay any attention to the triggered build status if it's better than the configured result.
 This allows you to ignore `UNSTABLE` < `FAILURE` < `ABORTED`

 ## Retry ##
 You can ask the flow to `retry` a job a few times until success.
 This is equivalent to the retry-failed-job plugin :